-I write a letter to my daughter, Kristen Carr, every year on the anniversary of her death to honor her brave struggle with sarcoma and the love and compassion she embodied.
+I write a letter to my daughter, Kristen Carr, every year on the anniversary of her death.
+This is this year’s version.

 All year long I think about writing this letter.
 I don’t jot down a single note, though.
 I don’t want to talk about what the last 24 vears have meant.
 I want to get to what’s going on right now, today, in the minutes between when I rise and whenever this letter gets finished.

 Just this minute I’m scared, if not blank.
 Scared and horrified.
 So on the morning of January 3, 2017, I stand exactly where I stood on January 3, 1993.
 This cruel and narrow precipice looks into the nastiest chasm in the universe, so I’m prepared (if anyone can be even with a quarter century rehearsal) to experience nothing but bad news and misery.
 Two dozen years late, Sisyphus got nothing on me.
 And I’ve got nothing on him.

 Well, maybe one thing.
 Sisyphus was, literally, doing time for offenses against the gods.
 Kristen Carr didn’t develop a lethal cancer as a punishment from any god nor was I sentenced to observe its consequences, let alone figure out what the meaning of them might be.

 The very worst part of your cancer, for me anyhow, is that it was absolutely random.
 Nothing was calling you home, you hadn’t done anything wrong and neither had anyone else, and you didn’t live in a war zone.
 Just….zap, the world turned upside down, reason erased, emotional chaos.
 I am not proclaiming your complete innocence, Kristen, I am simply reporting it.